abulhasan7bd/fitness-tracker-app/README.md

-# 🏃‍♂️ Fitness Tracker Application
+# 🏃‍♂️ Fitness Tracker Application - Client Side

-A responsive web-based fitness management platform designed to help users track their workouts, manage routines, and connect with trainers.
-Built using modern web technologies with role-based access for users and admins.
+A responsive fitness management platform where users can track workouts, connect with trainers, and manage routines.
+Built with React and Firebase.

 ---